Fukien tea bonsai tree

 Indoor Positioning for Year-Round Beauty

-Fukien Tea Bonsai Trees thrive in bright, indirect light.
-Place your bonsai tree near a window with eastern or western exposure to provide the ideal lighting conditions.
-Avoid placing it in direct sunlight, as it can cause leaf burn.
+Proper placement is key for your Fukien Tea Bonsai Tree’s health and beauty.
+It thrives in bright, indirect light.
+Place your bonsai tree near a window with eastern or western exposure.
+Avoid direct sunlight to prevent leaf burn.

 Adapting to Seasonal Changes